CogBrainHealthLab/VertexWiseR/README.md

 ![](man/figures/sexdiff.jpg)

-According to these results, since the female sex is coded as 1 and males as 0, the regions colored in cyan are thicker in males
+According to these results, since the female sex is coded as 1 and males as 0 (sex was automatically recoded and flagged by RFT_vertex_analysis()), the regions colored in cyan are thicker in males.

 ### Image decoding